blueyeco/hub-api/sections/javascript-sdk.md

 			});
 ```

 In many instances, a user may authenticate to your application at some point after you have already initialized the Hub SDK.
-If so you can instead set the user by making a call to the 'setUser' SDK method.
+If so, you can instead set the user by making a call to the 'setUser' SDK method.

 ```javascript
 			HUB.setUser({ uid:345, name:"John Doe", email:"johndoe@gmail.com" }, function(res) {